md4nas/college-Admission-Portal/SETUP_GUIDE.md

-# 🚀 UserAuth - Complete Setup Guide
+# 🚀 College Admission Portal - Complete Setup Guide

-This guide will help you set up the UserAuth system from scratch.
+This comprehensive guide will help you set up the College Admission Portal from scratch.
 Follow these steps carefully to ensure everything works properly.

 ## 📋 Prerequisites